-The purpose of the Edmonton Police Commission (Commission) Governance Committee is to provide a focus on governance that will enhance performance for both the Commission and the Edmonton Police Service (Service).
+The purpose of the Edmonton Police Commission (the Commission) Governance Committee is to provide a focus on governance that will enhance performance for both the Commission and the Edmonton Police Service (the Service).

 The Governance Committee is also responsible for the ongoing review of current Commission governance policies and recommends any necessary changes.